 AT HOME WITH THE RUSSELLS

-Enjoy morning or afternoon tea and a tour of Melbourne’s oldest residence and its surrounds.
-This extraordinary gold rush cottage built in 1850 is owned by George and Lola Russell.
-Lola’s grandfather bought it 118 years ago!
-The Russells are engaged in an epic struggle to save this precious home now surrounded by glass and steel towers.
-They are elderly.
-If you miss this tour you may never get the chance again.
+ENJOY morning or afternoon tea and a tour of Melbourne’s oldest residence (330 King Street) and its surrounds.
+This incredible National Trust gold rush cottage built in 1850 is inhabited by George and Lola (OA) Russell.
+Lola’s grandfather bought it 120 years ago!
+The house is amazing.

 “This is a story of Melbourne, and of growing up in it, of being fashioned into a person, of falling in love and making a career.
 Melbourne, as I knew it, when I was a tiny girl has almost disappeared, except in small cul de sacs hidden from view and not discovered by commerce.
 Gone are the cable-trams that rattled down Bourke Street, up to Parliament House, and out to St Kilda and Port Melbourne – this was our favourite run on a hot summer night.
 Mother would suddenly suggest a tram ride to revive our spirits and we would sit right in front of the driver on the part known as ‘The Dummy’.
 We would have to cling to our hats or let the wind blow through our hair as we spun down the steep hills of Collins Street or puffed up Bourke Street.
 It was particularly pleasurable if my father would join us; then we would go to Port Melbourne or as far as Elwood and spend a few hours on the beach, and I would fall asleep on his lap and he would carry me home in a blanket.
 Somehow the summers do not seem as hot as they used to be, nor the houses so intolerable in summer.
 Gone too are the stately verandahs that shaded the passers-by from the fierce north winds of those very hot dusty summers when we sat in school with wet handkerchiefs around our necks, careful not to let the eagle-eyed teacher detect us.
 There are so many things that are now slowly slipping away, and before they leave the memory I would like to record them, and to ask you the reader to love them as I do.